Pauline Bourdon Sansus: 2018 Six Nations Grand Slam

 At the 2018 Six Nations, she started in all five matches, the first two as fly-half and the last three as a scrum-half.
 In the first match against Ireland on 3 February which France won 24-0 she was named Player of the Match.
-In the third match, against Italy, which France won 57-0, she scored a try.
+In the third match, against Italy on 24 February 2018, which France won 57-0, she scored her debut international try.
 In the final match of the competition which was against Wales on 16 March at the Eirias Stadium in Colwyn Bay she scored a try as part of her contribution to France's 38-3 victory.
 She was again named Player of the Match.
 France won the championship with a Grand Slam.
 Sports journalist Justine Saint-Sevin subsequently commented on Bourdon Sanus's influence: "She is perhaps the player who has most revolutionized the national team's game."
 Previously, the team had lacked variety.
 Bourdon Sansus was "very confident with her feet; this changed everything.
 Powerful kicks, millimetre-precise passes to her wingers, precise clearances after kickoffs.
 Pauline Bourdon could do it all.
 This versatility allowed the French team to make a real leap forward in development."

 On 17 November 2018 at the Stade des Alpes in Grenoble, Bourdon Sansus was a member of the French team that achieved their first official victory against the New Zealand women's team, defeating the reigning world champions 30-27.
 She started the game at scrum-half, but was switched to fly-half during the game.
-At the end of the year, she was nominated by World Rugby as the best 15s player of the year,but it was another Frenchwoman, Jessy Trémoulière, who won the award.
+At the end of the year, she was nominated by World Rugby as the best 15s player of the year, but it was another Frenchwoman, Jessy Trémoulière, who won the award.